vertyco/vrt-cogs/events/README.md

 Create, manage and view events

-## events blacklistuser
- - Usage: `[p]events blacklistuser <user>`

-Add/Remove blacklisted users

-These users are not allowed to enter events, but can still vote on them

-## events blacklistrole
- - Usage: `[p]events blacklistrole <role>`

-Add/Remove blacklisted roles

-These roles are not allowed to enter events, but can still vote on them

-## events notifyrole
+## events pingstaff
- - Usage: `[p]events notifyrole <role>`
+ - Usage: `[p]events pingstaff`

-Add/Remove notify roles

-These roles will be pinged on event start and completion
+(Toggle) Ping staff on event completion

-## events staffrole
+## events autodelete
- - Usage: `[p]events staffrole <role>`
+ - Usage: `[p]events autodelete`

-Add/Remove staff roles
+(Toggle) Auto delete events from config when they complete

-If ping staff is enabled, these roles will be pinged on event completion
+If auto delete is enabled, the messages in the event channel will need to be cleaned up manually

 ## events emoji
  - Usage: `[p]events emoji <emoji>`